ACDF – Anterior Cervical Discectomy and Fusion

 Are You a Candidate for ACDF?

 Have you had from persistent pain or numbness in your arms or hands for 6 months or longer?
 Have you tried conservative treatments with no relief?
 Have you been diagnosed with degenerative disc disease, radiculopathy or myelopathy?
 Then you may be a perfect candidate for a minimally invasive ACDF procedure.
-To find out, sign up for a

-OR call 727-MY-SPINE to talk to a patient care specialist.
+Or call 727-MY-SPINE to talk to a patient care specialist.